Moulali1995/winston-logger-elk/README.md

-# winston-logger-logstash
+# winston-logger-elk
-Combination of winston-logger and logstash for log management,analysis and for lot other purposes.
-For complete setup follow [ELK stack](https://www.elastic.co/what-is/elk-stack).
+Integration of winston-logger and ELK for log management,analysis and for lot other purposes.
+For complete setup instructions follow [ELK stack](https://www.elastic.co/what-is/elk-stack).

-The project doesn't use logstah custom transport rather it uses a independent module [logstash-client](https://www.npmjs.com/package/logstash-client) to send the log messages to logstash.
+Maximum configuration is already provided in the project but as per the requirements the configuration for logstash( codecs, input and output etc.) can be modified and as well as for winston formats and transports.

-you can ignore the above method and can add your ow custom transport to send the logs to logstash using the winston transports.
+The ELK setup is done with the help of docker-compose which pulls the images and run the containers in docker-engine.

 Getting set up :+1:
 ## Required software/tools